zcash/zips/drafts/bitcartel-nu0-tx-format/draft.rst

 The key words "MUST", "MUST NOT", "SHOULD", and "MAY" in this document are to be interpreted as described in RFC 2119.

-"NU0" - Network upgade zero
+"Branch" - A chain of blocks with common consensus rules, where the first block in the chain is not the genesis block, but the child of a parent block created under an older set of consensus rules.

+"Network Upgrade" - An intentional hard fork undertaken by the community in order to improve the network.

-"Overwinter" - Code-name for NU0
+"Overwinter" - Code name for network upgrade zero.

 Abstract
 ========

-This proposal defines a new transaction format required for Network Upgrade Activation Mechanism [#zip-0???]_ and Transaction Expiry [#zip-0???]_.
+This proposal defines a new transaction format required for Network Upgrade Mechanism [#zip-0???]_ and Transaction Expiry [#zip-0???]_.

 Related to [#zip-0143]_